Remillard/VHDL-Mode/README.md

 **Subprogram Interface Copy/Paste Functions**

 It may help to remember `s` for subprogram, then `w` for write (to buffer).
 Much like the port version of this feature, the mnemonics are straightforward.
+These commands are also available with the right-click context menu under the `VHDL Mode` heading.

 * Copy Subprogram : `M-k s w`
 * Paste as Declaration : `M-k s d`